4xian/claude-codex-api/README_EN.md

 ccapi use multiconfig -u 1 -t 1 -m 2 -f 1

 # Switch only specific field indices
-ccapi use multiconfig -k 1      # Switch Key index only ccapi use multiconfig -t 2      # Switch Token index only ccapi use multiconfig -u 1      # Switch URL index only ccapi use multiconfig -m 3      # Switch Model index only ccapi use multiconfig -f 2      # Switch Fast Model index only
+ccapi use multiconfig -k 1      # Switch to specific Key only ccapi use multiconfig -t 2      # Switch to specific Token only ccapi use multiconfig -u 1      # Switch to specific URL only ccapi use multiconfig -m 3      # Switch to specific Model only ccapi use multiconfig -f 2      # Switch to specific Fast Model index only
 ```

 #### Complete Configuration Cleanup